 I’ve been watching the Chinese carbon frames scene for multiple years already.
-I also discussed this topic with multiple bike builders who regularly do builds of the mountain, road, and gravel bikes based on Chinese frames.
-Recently, I also bought a Chinese carbon road bike frame.
+I also discussed this topic with multiple bike builders who regularly build mountain, road, and gravel bikes using Chinese frames.
+I also bought a Chinese carbon road bike, YOELEO R12, a few years ago, and now I ride Winspace Agile.

 Are Chinese Carbon Frames Worth It?

 Yes.
-Chinese carbon frames from established manufacturers are worth it because they provide better value for the money than the frames of established brands.
+Chinese carbon frames from established manufacturers are worth it because they often provide better value for the money than the frames of established brands.
 Their price starts at around $500.
-The sweet spot is around $1300, for which you can buy a high-quality carbon frame with a certification.
+The sweet spot is around $1300, for which you can buy a high-quality carbon frame with a UCI-approval or other certifications.

 Of course, this does not apply to every manufacturer to the same extent.
 Moreover, even frames from the same manufacturer can vary in quality (usually depending on the frame price).

-It’s difficult to compare their aerodynamics with frames from mainstream brands, but I assume it won’t be as optimized yet.
-Western companies invest heavily in R&D, and the sources they pour in are much larger than the sources of Chinese manufacturers.
+It’s also difficult to compare their aerodynamics, but I assume they won’t be as optimized yet.
+Western companies invest heavily in R&D, and their resources are much larger than those of Chinese manufacturers.

 Are Chinese Carbon Frames Safe to Ride?